Across One of the World’s Harshest Environments - For the Future of Our Oceans

 This journey marks Her Planet Earth’s 19th global expedition - and a defining evolution of its adventure portfolio.

-While the organisation has sailed before, this will be the first time the team ventures into true open-ocean conditions aboard a high-performance expedition yacht, moving beyond coastal routes into a far more demanding, technical, and immersive experience.
+While the organisation has sailed before, this will be its first true open-ocean crossing aboard a high-performance expedition yacht - leaving coastal routes behind for a significantly more demanding, technical, and immersive experience.

 “This expedition is about far more than navigating a remote stretch of the North Atlantic.
 It is about what happens when women step into environments that demand resilience, trust, and leadership - and discover what they are truly capable of,” said Christine Amour-Levar, Founder of Her Planet Earth.